Match Playing Conditions

 The following procedure will apply should the provision for any Super Over be adopted in any match.

-1. Subject to weather conditions the one over per side eliminator will take place on the scheduled day of the match at a time to be determined by the IPL Match Referee.
+1. Subject to weather conditions the Super Over will take place on the scheduled day of the match at a time to be determined by the IPL Match Referee.
 In normal circumstances it shall commence 10 minutes after the conclusion of the match.

 2. The amount of extra time allocated to the Super Over is the greater of (a) the extra time allocated to the original match less the amount of extra time actually utilised and (b) the gap between the actual end of the match and the time the original match would have been scheduled to finish had the whole of the extra time provision been utilised.
 Should play be delayed prior to or during the Super Over, once the playing time lost exceeds the extra time allocated, the Super Over shall be abandoned.
 See clause 13 below.